Monday, 22 April 2024

 There really are only two eras observable in the chart, from about 7 billion years ago to now (to the left) corresponding to the “dark-energy-dominated era” and the period before that (to the right) corresponding to the “matter-dominated era”.
 The radiation-dominated era and the purported era of inflation (plus era that preceded it) are not distinguishable at the scale used.

 The chart indicates a very similar situation as that posited with the introduction of dark energy, but without requiring any actual dark energy.
 The most recent era appears to have acceleration.
-The only times that the apparent Hubble value is equivalent to the inverted age of the universe are at the transition between the “dark-energy-dominated” and the “matter-dominated era and maximally long ago/(apparently) far away.
+The only times that the apparent Hubble value is equivalent to the inverted age of the universe are at the transition between the “dark-energy-dominated” and the “matter-dominated era" and for a very short period of time a maximally long time ago/(apparently) far away – pre-inflation.

 Note that a lack of dark energy is consistent with the mass of the universe being ~1053kg (the mass one would expect in FUGE universe that is 13.787 billion years old).